salveendutt/Bike-Reservation-App/README.md

 # Bike-Reservation-App

 ### What to do after installing Django Project
-1. Go to the root directory
+1. Go to the project directory
 2. Enter virtual environment <br>
    Windows:
    ```